kalfeher/isc-bind/README.md

 #### Configuration file zone statements
 A simple zone statement for BIND's configuration file will be used if you do not include a file with the statement in it.
 The path set by `{{zone_file_path}}` or in the `templates` directory will be searched for any zone statement files.
 Zone statement file names should be of the form _domain_.zone.j2.
 An example file (`example.com.zone.j2`) is included in the `templates` directory.

+## dnssec-policy
+The primary-named.conf.j2 template comes with a basic dnssec-policy.
+Because the `default` policy within BIND is subject to change as the result of an upgrade, you are advised to use an explicitly defined policy.
+The `simple` dnssec-policy is designed to be useful for most situations.
+Note that as of BIND 9.16.7 parent DS entries are no longer assumed based on time.
+Therefore you should run `rndc dnssec -checkds` once you have submitted your DS to your registrar and until the DS is visible.
+A future version of this role will add a cron task to do this.

 #### Parked Domains
 TODO
 ### `ServerRole`: secondary